pvandervelde/mindvortex/src/posts/2024-02-22-Swerve-drive-motor-limitations.md

 are not directly controlled.
 Which means that it is more difficult to include the module limitations in the control model.

-These issues will only become more pronounced if we want to start limiting the with the maximum jerk values for the steering and drive directions.
-Limiting the maximum jerk is required to prevent excessive forces on the drive modules and the body.
+These issues will only become more pronounced if we want to start limiting the maximum jerk values for the steering and drive directions.
+Limiting the maximum jerk is required to prevent excessive forces on the drive module components.

-One possible solution to these issues is to switch to a dynamic model.
-This would allow for the inclusion of the body accelerations and jerks.
+One possible solution to these issues is to switch to a dynamic model for the control of the robot, i.e. one that is based on the forces and accelerations observed by the robot as it moves.
+The current model is a kinematic model, i.e. based on the positions and velocities of the different components.
+Using a dynamic model would allow for the inclusion of the body accelerations and jerks.
 Additionally the dynamic model would allow for the inclusion of the behaviour of the steering modules more directly and thus lead to a more accurate control model.
-However the dynamic model is more complex and requires more information.
-Dynamic models are easier to extend to 3 dimensions, which is required if we want the robot to be able to move around on uneven non-horizontal terrain.
+Finally a dynamic model would also allow for the inclusion of skid and slip conditions as well as three dimensional movement on uneven terrain.
+The drawback of a dynamic model is that it is more complex and thus requires more effort during implementation and at run time.

+At the moment I have not made any decisions on how to progress the swerve controller.
+It seems logical to implement a dynamic model, however which model should be used and how to implement it requires a bit more research.
+For the time being I'm planning my next step to be to design and build a single drive module in real life.